Table of Contents

 Walking down the Aisle

 In the past, arranged marriages were the norm and there was always the fear of the groom backing out or something going wrong.
 When the father walked with his daughter down the aisle, it was to make the groom conscious that she was well protected and cared for.
 The walk down the aisle, also represented transfer of ownership from the father to the groom.
 Nowadays, the act is seen as nothing more than a mark of love and affection.
 Many modern brides also choose their mother, a cousin, or their best- friend to walk them down the aisle.

 Couples often choose to have doves a part of their wedding as a symbol of peace, unity and freedom.
 If there was a family member who had passed away before the wedding, doves were placed in their chair to remember them.
 Many couples release white doves after the vows, as a symbol of everlasting love, as doves’ mate for eternity.
 Sometimes doves are released after a wedding, to symbolize honesty and fidelity between the couple.
 It is also said that couples who see a pair of doves on the day of their wedding are blessed.

-Many of the wedding traditions we take for granted today have their roots in ancient pagan beliefs or religion.
+Many of the wedding traditions we take for granted today have their roots in ancient pagan beliefs or religions.
 Today, customization is the key and most couples no longer simply do something because it’s always been done that way.
 They pick and choose from among the many wedding customs, and even make their own.
 However, ancient wedding customs add structure and take the surprise out of weddings, keeping them traditional.